-A transformative agreement is negotiated between institutions, or consortia such as Jisc, in which the costs of publishing open access are also included in a journal or publisher's subscription agreement.
-Also known as a ‘Read and Publish’ deal, a transformative agreement shifts the focus of academic publishing from the subscription model to aim to make open access the default.
+'Read and publish' deals are negotiated between institutions, or consortia such as Jisc and SCURL, in which the costs of publishing open access are also included in a journal or publisher's subscription agreement.
+Also known as a ‘transformative agreement’, 'read and publish' shifts the focus of academic publishing from the subscription model to aim to make open access the default.
 The model arises from evidence which shows that the amount of money currently paid in journal subscription fees could cover the cost of every article’s open access fees.

-A transformative agreement with a publisher means in many instances, an author's open access fee, or article processing charge (APCs), is covered by the deal meaning authors do not have to pay out of pocket to publish Gold Open Access.
+A 'read and publish' deal with a publisher means in many instances, an author's open access fee, or article processing charge (APCs), is covered by the deal meaning authors do not have to pay out of pocket to publish Gold Open Access.
 This page contains information about transformative agreements in which QMU participates.